 What makes Upper Limit different from other flight schools is their commitment to real-world flight experience training.
 ULA students train under a scenario-based philosophy for the purpose of being uniquely prepared for real world “industry experience”.
 ULA students get actual industry experience as a part of their flight school training, distinctively preparing them for their first job as a commercial pilot.

-Upper Limit Aviation (ULA) flight students participate in real life rescue missions in the Southern Utah mountains (see full article here).
-ULA, partnered with Southern Utah University in Cedar City have flown ten life-saving missions since the program began in August 2013.
-ULA student Chris Powell states, “When we jump from a scenario based training to an actual real world situation, that’s what we’re all hoping for as students.
+Upper Limit Aviation (ULA) flight students participate in real-life rescue missions in the Southern Utah mountains (see full article here).
+ULA has flown ten life-saving missions since the program began in August 2013.
+ULA student Chris Powell states, “When we jump from a scenario-based training to an actual real-world situation, that’s what we’re all hoping for as students.
 It’s always fun.”

 What does “real world experience” mean to prospective flight school students researching a variety of flight schools?
 Essentially, it means that ULA is one of the top-flight schools in the US.
 The aviation industry, particularly employers, are aware that ULA trained pilots are more experienced, and better prepared to start flying commercial missions.

 When looking at flight schools, most prospective students want the best pathway to a commercial career.
 Danielle Vogel, ULA’s Director of Admissions, states, “we talk to hundreds of prospective students each month.
 Almost all of them are locked on a dream to fly commercially.
 This is their dream job, their passion.
 But they want to know if ULA is the school that will take them from being a student to landing a top job.”